WorldsOrg/vrm_models_test/README.md

 ### Changing the vrm

-Add the vrm folder to public/assets/models/vrms and name the file test.vrm
+Add new vrm to public/assets/models/vrms and name the file test.vrm